-A spatio-temporal maximum average correlation height filter for action recognition
+A spatio-temporal maximum average correlation height filter for action recognition.
+PDF

 In this project, we introduce the Action MACH filter, a template-based method for action recognition which is capable of capturing intra-class variability by synthesizing a single Action MACH filter for a given action class.
 We generalize the traditional MACH filter to video (3D spatiotemporal volume), and vector value data such as optical flow.